alexeygrigorev/mlwiki.org/index.php/Data_Discretization.md

 ---
-title: "Data Discretization"
 layout: default
 permalink: /index.php/Data_Discretization
+tags:
+- data-transformation
+title: Data Discretization
 ---

-# Data Discretization

 ## Data Discretization
 What if we want to [transform](Data_Transformation) a continuous attribute to a categorical?